menu

 Demographics

 The people who call Gladwyne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gladwyne residents report their race to be White, followed by Asian.
-Important ancestries of people in Gladwyne include English, German, Irish, Russian, and Italian.
+Important ancestries of people in Gladwyne include Russian, English, German, Irish, and Eastern European.

 The most common language spoken in Gladwyne is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Other Asian languages and Slavic languages.

 Notable & Unique Neighborhood Characteristics